open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 Cons:
 - Potentially longer implementation time, as it involves learing how to deploy, configure and operate a new registry
-- To support Docker images, the ergistry must be run in compartibility mode
+- To support Docker images, the registry must be run in compatibility mode
 - Bigger image size: 69 MB the minimal version and 208 MB the full version

 # Links